 All ethnic minorities are familiar with this question.
 But in rural parts of the UK it’s not just bringing our Britishness into question, but our right to live where we live.
 I remember when I began to clock what was going on.
 ‘Where are you from?’ people would ask.
 ‘Devon,’ I’d say, ‘and before that, Cambridgeshire, and before that…’ ‘What about your family?’ they’d ask next.
 Or, ‘where are you REALLY from?’
 And I’d give them what they wanted: the knowledge that my dad comes from Ghana.
 What they really wanted to know was, ‘why are you brown?’ and ‘why are you here?’

 It’s been a big issue for me, having spent most of my life in rural parts of Britain.
 White people in the south west have often assumed I’m from London, or Bristol.
 One woman who lived in the same small seaside town I’d lived in for years, claimed she could hear my ‘London accent.’
 It’s as though it’s become accepted in public consciousness that yes, black and brown people can come from the UK nowadays, but they’re all in cities.
-The idea that black equals urban is a rhetoric I want to explore and begin to shift – there are much higher numbers of ethnic minorities in inner city areas, but people of colour don’t only live in those places.
+The idea that black equals urban is a rhetoric I want to explore and unpack.
+Although there are much higher numbers of ethnic minorities living in inner city areas, but we don’t live exclusively in those areas.
 We have multiple identities and experiences, and are as diverse as anyone else.

 The idea that black and brown people can *really* come from the English countryside challenges ideas of nationality and Englishness.
 For some, it is a place that represents the last bastions of Empire, a golden age when everything was right (and white).
 People of colour cannot be rooted in a place where there is sea, and grass, and woods.